sunishbharat/lida-ollama-extension/README.md

 This repository extends [Microsoft lida](https://github.com/microsoft/lida) to natively support automated data summarization, visualization using local Ollama language models.
 With this enhancement, LIDA users are no longer restricted to cloud-based LLM providers—charts, summaries, and infographics can now be generated locally on your own machine using any LLM supported by Ollama.

-Based on testing, llama3.1:8b produces the most reliable output for JSON-format generation.
-Other models showed inconsistencies in producing valid JSON, causing processing failures.
+Based on testing, **llama3.1:8b** produces the most reliable output for JSON-format generation.
+Other models with fewer parameters (<8b) showed inconsistencies in producing valid JSON, causing processing failures.

 ### Additional Supported LLM Providers